mlopsworks/mlops.consulting/docs/index.md

 ### Legal AI

 We are helping a team of lawyers develop novel AI-powered tools to help enterprises and SaaS companies generate more revenue and reduce risk.

-In the process we are developing tooling around the OpenAI API as well as vector stores for document search.
+In the process we are developing tooling around the OpenAI API as well as vector databases for contract analysis.

 <div style="clear:both;"></div>
 <hr />